BackInBash/DeezerSync/DeezerSync/Search/README.md

 Step 1: Artist: Snavs Track: Snavs - Into The Wild (Feat.
 Sebastian Lind) Step 2: Artist: Snavs  Track:  Into The Wild (Feat.
-Sebastian Lind) Step 3: Track: Snavs Snavs - Into The Wild
+Sebastian Lind) Step 3: Track: Snavs - Into The Wild

 Step 1: Artist: ILLENIUM Track: Illenium - It's All On U (ft.
 Liam O'Donnell) Step 2: Artist: Illenium  Track:  It's All On U (ft.
 Liam O'Donnell)